AustinGil/presentations/file-uploads.md

 # The MAJOR Caveat

+## 🚨 Double the bandwidth 🚨

-Double the bandwidth: in to your server and out to Object Storage.
+In to your server and out to Object Storage.

 ---